Beyond Matching to Tiles: Bridging Unaligned Aerial and Satellite Views for Vision-Only UAV Navigation: Visual Analysis of Localization and Orientation Performance

 \subsection{Sample-level Visual Analysis}

-To support the analysis from a finer-grained perspective, we perform two types of sample-level visualization of localization and heading errors. \textbf{Pure LE and HE visualization}: We perform a macro-to-micro error analysis on 9k unseen samples from both views, revealing detailed error patterns and enabling intuitive visualization of localization errors (LE) and heading vectors (HE), as shown in~\cref{fig:supvec2d3d}. \textbf{Map-based visualization of LE and HE}: For each of the four cities (A--D), the LE and HE visualizations on their corresponding satellite imagery are shown in~\cref{fig:supvecmap43d}.
-To facilitate reading and cross-referencing with the figure, we include the relevant details in the caption.
+To support the analysis from a finer-grained perspective, we perform map-based sample-level visualization of localization and heading errors under U-S cross-view, revealing detailed error patterns and enabling intuitive visualization of localization errors (LE) and heading vectors (HE).
+For each of the four cities, we visualize LE and HE across 2250 unseen samples overlaid on corresponding satellite images, as shown in~\cref{fig:supvecmap43d}.
+This geographic visualization helps clearly illustrate how errors vary across different urban regions.
+To facilitate reading and cross-referencing with the figure, we include the relevant details in the caption for clarity.